matsuand/docs.docker.jp/ee/ucp/admin/install/index.md

 > Cloud Providers
 >
-> If you are installing on a public cloud platform there is cloud specific UCP
+> If you are installing on a public cloud platform, there is cloud specific UCP
 > installation documentation.
 For [Microsoft
 > Azure](./cloudproviders/install-on-azure/) this is **mandatory**, for
 > [AWS](./cloudproviders/install-on-aws/) this is optional.
 {: important}

+{% comment %}
 ## Step 2: Install Docker Enterprise on all nodes
+{% endcomment %}
+## ステップ 2： 全ノードへの Docker Enterprise インストール

 UCP is a containerized application that requires the commercially supported Docker Engine to run.